MicrosoftDocs/biztalk-docs/his/core/configuration-provider-wmi-programmer-s-reference1.md

 manager: "anneta"
 ---
 # Configuration Provider WMI Programmer&#39;s Reference
-The Configuration Provider WMI Programmer's Reference describes the classes you can use to monitor the configuration of [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+The Configuration Provider WMI Programmer's Reference describes the classes you can use to monitor the configuration of Host Integration Server.

 ## In This Section